 2019 will be a huge driver in changing the mind set of businesses.
 As more and more purpose-led brands appear, business must be inspired by others and grow with them.
 It’s time to welcome the competition – as it encourages more good.

-There are huge opportunities in this collaborative space and the demand is good thing as its driving more change in the world.
+There are huge opportunities in this collaborative space and the demand is driving more change in the world.

 “63% of consumers prefer to purchase from purpose-driven brands”